 Static Site Vs Dynamic Site - What are the Main Differences?

-This short article outlines some of the main differences between static and dynamic sites.
+This short article outlines some of the main differences between static and dynamic sites particularly in the context of comparing a traditional and Headless CMS.

 This short article outlines some of the main differences between static and dynamic sites.
 By way of some additional context, the pitch of this article is for non-developers - the aim is to try and break the topic down into constituent elements such that a marketing professional can understand the basic concept.